wiremind/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 `podDisruptionBudget.enabled`       | Create a PodDisruptionBudget                                                                                                | `false`
 `podDisruptionBudget.minAvailable`  | Minimum available instances; ignored if there is no PodDisruptionBudget                                                     |
 `podDisruptionBudget.maxUnavailable`| Maximum unavailable instances; ignored if there is no PodDisruptionBudget                                                   |
-`securityContext`                   | PodSecurityContext for pod level securityContext                                                                            | `{allowPrivilegeEscalation:false, readOnlyRootFilesystem: true, runAsUser: 1001, runAsGroup: 2001}`
+`securityContext`                   | PodSecurityContext for pod level securityContext                                                                            | `{}`
+`dashboardContainerSecurityContext` | SecurityContext for the kubernetes dashboard container                                                                      | `{allowPrivilegeEscalation:false, readOnlyRootFilesystem: true, runAsUser: 1001, runAsGroup: 2001}`
 `networkPolicy`                     | Whether to create a network policy that allows access to the service                                                        | `false`
 `protocolHttp`                      | Serve application over HTTP without TLS                                                                                     | `false`